sciensanogit/bopR/README.md

 ## Population datasets

-the `bepop` package contains population files on different geographical levels (municipalities - districts - provinces - regions - country).
+the `bopR` package contains population files on different geographical levels (municipalities - districts - provinces - regions - country).
 The datasets are named as follows: